MicrosoftDocs/PowerShell-Docs/reference/7/Microsoft.PowerShell.Utility/Out-GridView.md

 For full instructions, see the [Notes](#notes) section of this article.

 > [!NOTE]
 > This cmdlet was reintroduced in PowerShell 7.
-This cmdlet is only available on Windows system that
+This cmdlet is only available on Windows systems
-> support the Windows Desktop.
+> that support the Windows Desktop.

 ## EXAMPLES